Should I meditate before going to bed?

 Taking a walk.
 Ideally an evening stroll.

 I love going and having a quick walk in the evening.
 Around 8 / 9 pm, if my schedule allows.
 Especially now.
-Summer is around the corner, the days are getting longer and going out for a walk through the neighborhood or if you're in the countryside on a little country road, is wonderful.
+Summer is around the corner, the days are getting longer and going out for a walk through the neighbourhood or if you're in the countryside on a little country road, is wonderful.
 I'm close to the woods and once it's getting really light out, I love going to the woods and watching the sunset, being close to my car obviously.
 I don't want to be stuck there when it's dark!

 It brings wonders and you can't do anything wrong.
 You just walk and the thoughts will pop up.
 You deal with them and I find, for a lot of my clients, it is the first step to becoming mindful.
 To process things that we've talked about, to become okay with your thinking process and after a while, you can have them try meditating again.